jamieconnolly/eslint-config/README.md

 ### Default

-The default ESLint configuration lints for ES6.
+The default ESLint configuration lints for ECMAScript 6+ and React.

 First, install this config package and ESLint: